-In relation to compensation the University of Kent has indicated that no tuition fee refunds will be considered as tuition fees relate to your education at the University of Kent as a whole, including other services and facilities that you receive and access rather than individual teaching sessions.
+In relation to compensation normally no tuition fee refunds will be considered as tuition fees relate to your education at your university as a whole, including other services and facilities that you receive and access rather than individual teaching sessions.

 If you feel that the above measures are not sufficient in your particular case then we would suggest two main areas for you to consider:

 - Extenuating Circumstances: If you feel your academic work is going to be affected more significantly by the industrial action than the safeguards implemented then you could lodge concessions.
 Information on this process can be seen here for University of Kent and here for University of Greenwich (for taught awards).
 Evidence of the impact on your studies will be required to support an application so we strongly advise that you keep a record of what has been affected by the industrial action so when you lodge your claim you can use this as evidence and to further explain why your particular situation may require extra consideration.
 If you would like to receive our guide on concessions please contact us.

 - Formal Complaint: If you feel that the refusal to refund tuition fee costs is unfair or that any reimbursement scheme does not fully cover your costs then you could consider making a formal complaint to the University of Kent here or University of Greenwich here.

 If you are considering lodging a formal complaint we would advise you to raise your concerns with your School/Department informally first as this is a requirement of the formal complaints process and will help you to further prove your case if taking the more formal route.

 Our main guidance is for all students to keep a log of any cancelled lectures, any negative impacts, and any expenses occurred as a result of cancelled lectures.
 We are advising students who are considering a formal complaint to wait until the strike action has ceased (this may not be until the summer if extra dates are added) as then you will be able to show the total impact on you.